INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_wrap_up_quiz.md

 +++

-Now, we will search for the regularization strength that will maximize the statistical performance of our predictive model.
+Now, we will search for the regularization strength that will maximize the generalization performance of our predictive model.
 Fit a [`sklearn.linear_model.RidgeCV`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html) instead of a `Ridge` regressor pass `alphas=np.logspace(-1, 3, num=30)` to explore the effect of changing the regularization strength.